Nidh17i/movie_app/README.md

 CineHaven is a simple and modern movie app made with the **TMDB API**.
 You can explore popular, trending, and upcoming movies,
 see full movie details, and save your favorite movies to watch later.
-All your data is saved safely in your browser using localStorage.

 ---